nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
-User <u>find articles (UC05)</u>.

-    Use case resumes at step 2.

 * 2a.
+User requests to find articles with given keywords.

+    * 2a1.
+PressPlanner displays a filtered list of articles found.

+      Use case resumes at step 3.

+* 3a.
 The given index is invalid.

-    * 2a1.
+    * 3a1.
 PressPlanner shows an error message.
-    * 2a2.
-PressPlanner lists out all articles again.

       Use case resumes at step 2.